geralex/MMORPG_CharacterCreationAddon/README.md

 These are the Items that the addon uses to setup ur List of Facial prefabs in the Creation UI

+This addon currently only works on Unity version 2019.2.12 Kit Version 1.50C is recommended
+Tested with FantasyHeroes pack from Synty
-This addon currently only works on Unity version 2019.2.12 I will Fix this and update it later for it to work on more version
+I will Fix this and update it later for it to work on more version

 Just Import the Asset File u get when u download the Files